B&TB&TB&T

 Even though Australians and New Zealanders are some of the most enthusiastic fans in the world and sports like rugby, Australian rules football, tennis and cricket have historically drawn massive crowds; if sports clubs don’t keep their eye on the ball, capturing fans’ motivations, intentions and preferences at scale to provide a truly personalised experience, then they’ll lose.
 The only way a sports club can remain competitive in this new digital era is by understanding its fan base with data.

-cheetah digital third-party cookies
+TAGGED: cheetah digital, third-party cookies

 Latest News